• Bachelor’s degree in business, business administration, accounting, finance or related degree.

 - Proven record of accomplishment facilitating progressive organizational change and development.

 Additional Duties: Additional duties and responsibilities may be added to this job description at any time.
 The job description does not state or imply that these are the only activities to be performed by the employee holding this position.
 Employee is required to follow any other job-related instructions and to perform any other job-related responsibilities as requested by the supervisor.

 s: Salary will be $55,000-$70,000.
 Benefits will include 10 paid holidays, paid time off, health insurance, and 401k match.

 Please send cover letter and resume to Phillip Hanson, President and CEO, at email@example.com

 .
 Only email applications will be accepted.
 No phone calls please.

-About Truman Heartland Community Foundation: Truman Heartland Community Foundation is a public charity committed to improving area communities by promoting and serving private giving for the public good.
+Truman Heartland Community Foundation is a public charity committed to improving area communities by promoting and serving private giving for the public good.
 Founded in 1982, THCF serves the region with more than $45 million in charitable assets and annual grants surpassing $3 million.
 THCF serves individuals who, through their private giving, wish to support the public good and help them do it in the most tax-wise and effective manner.
-Through the Community Foundation, donors can set up their own family foundations, scholarship funds, field of interest funds, endowment funds, charitable gift annuities and many other charitable vehicles which utilize shared resources of the foundation to maximize the impact of their philanthropic dollars.
+Through the Community Foundation, donors can set up their own family foundations, scholarship funds, field of interest funds, endowment funds, charitable gift annuities and many other charitable vehicles, which utilize shared resources of the foundation to maximize the impact of their philanthropic dollars.
 In addition to donor services, the Community Foundation provides asset development for nonprofit organizations, gives grants to nonprofits, assists organizations in planned giving and serves as a leader in addressing community issues.